David DeJulius

-David DeJulius (born August 9, 1999) is an American college basketball player for Cincinnati, where he was a two-time Third-team All-AAC performer.
-He previously played for Michigan.
-He attended Edison Public School Academy for two years before transferring to East English Village Preparatory Academy, where he finished 3rd in the 2018 Mr. Basketball of Michigan.
+David Michael DeJulius (born August 9, 1999) is an American professional basketball player for UCAM Murcia CB in the Spanish Liga ACB.
+He previously played college basketball for the Cincinnati Bearcats, where he was a two-time Third-team All-AAC performer, as well as for the Michigan Wolverines.
+He attended Edison Public School Academy for two years before transferring to East English Village Preparatory Academy, where he finished 3rd in the 2018 Mr. Basketball of Michigan and was 2018 Mr. PSL for his play in the Detroit Public School League.

 Early life

 DeJulius was born August 9, 1999, in Detroit, Michigan to Latrice Halthon and Ladell DeJulius.
 He has a brother, Terrell Thornton, and three sisters, Aaliyah DeJulius, Cerisse DeJulius and Latriece DeJulius.